Jeffrey A. Winters Professor, Director of the Equality Development and Globalization Studies (EDGS) Program

 Department Strength(s): Comparative Historical Analysis; American Political Development

 Professor Winters specializes on oligarchs and elites spanning a range of historical and contemporary cases, including ancient Athens and Rome, medieval Europe, the United States, as well as Indonesia, Singapore, and the Philippines.
 His book, Oligarchy (Cambridge 2011), won APSA’s 2012 Gregory M. Luebbert Award for the Best Book in Comparative Politics.
 It has been translated into Indonesian and will also be published in Chinese and Spanish.
 His research, publications, and teaching focus on the areas of comparative and political economy.
 In addition to oligarchy, important themes in his work include state-capital relations, capital mobility and the structural power of investors, the World Bank, human rights, authoritarianism, and democratic transitions in post-colonial states.
 He has conducted extensive research in the region of Southeast Asia.
-His research, publications, and teaching focus on the areas of comparative politics and political economy.

 His book, Power in Motion: Capital Mobility and the Indonesian State (Cornell 1996), explores the structural power of those who supply and withhold a society’s investment resources.
 With Jonathan Pincus, he co-edited Reinventing the World Bank (Cornell 2002), a wide-ranging critique of the Bank’s structure and operation.
 Both books were translated into Indonesian and published in Jakarta.
 He has also published two other books written in Indonesian: in 1999, Dosa-Dosa Politik Orde Baru [Political Sins of Suharto’s New Order], the best-selling book in Indonesia that year, and, in 2004, Orba Jatuh, Orba Bertahan?
 [Indonesia’s “New Order” Falls or Endures?].
 He was one of three scholars invited in 2014 by the American Society for Political and Legal Philosophy to write on the topic of “wealth,” to be published in their journal NOMOS.